SohamPawgi15/house-price-prediction/README.md

 ## Achievements

-- Advanced machine learning implementation with ensemble methods
+- Advanced machine learning implementation with ensemble methods achieving R²=0.883
-- Production-ready API infrastructure with comprehensive validation
+- Production-ready FastAPI service with comprehensive validation and documentation
-- High test coverage with automated quality assurance
+- High test coverage (90%+) with automated quality assurance
-- CI/CD pipeline with automated testing and deployment
+- Comprehensive preprocessing pipeline with feature engineering and outlier detection
 - Model interpretability with feature importance and performance tracking
-- Scalable architecture ready for production deployment
+- Scalable architecture optimized for production deployment

 ---

-**Built with**: Python, scikit-learn, XGBoost, CatBoost, LightGBM, FastAPI, pytest, GitHub Actions
+**Built with**: Python, scikit-learn, XGBoost, CatBoost, LightGBM, FastAPI, pytest

 For questions or support, please open an issue on GitHub.